AnnaBrum/useless-web/README.md

 # THROW IT INTO NOTHINGNESS

 A useless website.
-Throw stuff into a black hole and watch it disappear...if you can hit it!
+Throw stuff into a black hole and watch it disappear!

 https://useless-web-weld.vercel.app/